TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/ExtensionScanner.rst

     .. index:: Frontend, FullyScanned, ext:frontend

-If a reST file is renamed the file may be covered in a matcher configuration which then needs to be adapted, too.
+If a reST file is renamed the file may be covered in a matcher configuration which then needs to be adapted as well.
 The reST files are not bound to specific directories in the matcher configuration so moving a reST file to a different location within the :file:`Changelog` directory has no effect.